bruno-sardine/WLED/README.md

         2. 59 23 * * * /Users/cmelvin/WLED-LightsOff.sh
         ```
     4. ESC, :x to save and quit
-3. In each script, replace [your username] with your actual username reflecting the full path of your User directory, without the brackets:  For example, /Users/[your username]/ becomes /Users/greg/  By default, a logfile (WLED.log) is written to your desktop.
+3. In each script, replace [your username] with your actual username reflecting the full path of your User directory, without the brackets:  For example, `/Users/[your username]/` becomes `/Users/greg/`  By default, a logfile (WLED.log) is written to your desktop.
 You can change this location here.
 The user directory entires are only for the log file.
-Please KEEP a log file, because there are 77 echo commands that want to be written.
+Please KEEP a log file somewhere, because there are 77 echo commands that want to be written.
 4. In the weather and the sunrise scripts, change [airport code] to the closest airport to you, without the brackets.
-For example, wttr.in/[airport code]?1 becomes wttr.in/JFK?1
+For example, `wttr.in/[airport code]?1` becomes `wttr.in/JFK?1`
 5. Except for WLED-sunset_sunrise.sh, the remaining 3 scripts have a curl command that uses the IP address of the ESP32 module (your WLED box).
 You need to just search for x.x.x.x and replace with your own IP address.
 6. THE HARD PART: In the file WLED_holiday_lights.sh, you need to replace every PRESET variable to match your own PRESET for a WLED effect.
 This can be either a preset or playlist number.
-These replacements begin under the line “Set a WLED Preset variable based on holidays and how long I want them to run”.
+These replacements begin under the line `“Set a WLED Preset variable based on holidays and how long I want them to run”`.
 I've also uploaded an ASCII table of all of my holiday settings for you to use.
 In reallity, I got most off of reddit, stuck it all together, and changed the speeds to my liking for my length of lights
 7. `$ chmod +x WLED*`

 ### MacOS Permissions: